omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### A miracle happens and all is revealed

-> The sun rises to reveal the lifeless bodies of VIM and DIAPHANOUS.
-CHERMIONE, now dressed in rags, staggers into view.
-We  see THE QUEEN OF THE NIGHT AND WINKIPOP now dressed with crowns and all the finery of fairy royalty.
+> The sun rises to reveal the site of the tragedy.CHERMIONE, now dressed in rags, staggers into view.
+The QUEEN OF THE NIGHT and WINKIPOP, magically appear, now decked with crowns and all the finery of FAIRY ROYALTY.

 Now we see CHERMIONE, who crawls into the scene
 Now we too see WINKIPOP, and now we see THE QUEEN